mmerali96/mmerali-hydra-graduation-kata/NOTES.md

   - ✅ Create MineField class
   - ⚠ Represent gameboard in MineField class as a 2d array
   - ⚠ Create a function to print current contents of gameboard

+# Pomodoro 2 610pm - 635pm

+- ✅ Move backlog from readme.md to backlog.md
+- 🚧 Gather examples from backlog
+- ⚠ refactor backlog based on examples

+## Legend

+- ⚠ TODO
+- 🚧 IN PROGRESS
+- ✅ DONE